Citing Noor ruling, prosecutors in George Floyd case want to reinstate third-degree murder charges against four officers

 Chauvin's trial is set to begin March 8, although Frank is seeking to postpone the starting date.
 The other former officers are scheduled to go to trial together in August.

 Chauvin's lawyer Eric Nelson and Lane's lawyer Earl Gray declined to comment.
-Plunkett, who represents Kueng, didn't immediately return a call seeking comment nor did Bob Paule who represents Thao.
+Plunkett, who represents Kueng, also declined to comment.
+Bob Paule, who represents Thao, didn't immediately return a call.

 Rochelle Olson • 612-673-1747